openoms/bitcoin-tutorials/BTCPayServer/README.md

 ### Getting help

+The setup has multiple components and dependencies which can change when updated or modified by the maintainers.

 * see the original guide this is based on: https://gist.github.com/normandmickey/3f10fc077d15345fb469034e3697d0d0

-* Shared experiences:
+* shared experiences:
 https://github.com/rootzoll/raspiblitz/issues/214

-- if `Nginx` breaks:
+* if `Nginx` breaks:
 `sudo nginx -t`
 is a very useful debug tool.
-Runs a test and gets detailed info on which line is problematic.
+Runs a test and displays detailed info on which line in the configuration is problematic.

+* Try to run the commands manually one-by-one, spot which is causing the problem and copy the output

+* Open an issue here with the details of your harware and software environment (SBC model, RaspiBlitz version) and I will be happy to help to solve it.

 * Join the BTCPay Server Community Chat on https://chat.btcpayserver.org/